Electronic waste in New Zealand: Waste Minimisation Act

 The main legislation which regulates e-waste is the Waste Minimisation Act 2008 which enables the provision of voluntary and mandatory product stewardship programmes, introduced levies on waste sent to landfills and distributes the raised funds to waste minimisation projects via the Waste Minimisation Fund.
 Product stewardship programmes are developed jointly by industry and government and place the responsibility for managing the life cycle of a product with the manufacturer, importer, retailer and user of the product.
 These programmes aim to shift the environmental costs of waste arising from the products from the taxpayer and consumer primarily to the producer such that the end of life of a product is considered in the producer's design and business decisions.

 A 2015 report commissioned by the Ministry for the Environment, found that there was insufficient data about the e-waste stream to satisfy the requirements of the Waste Minimisation Act for priority product designation.
 The act requires the Minister for the environment to be confident that waste stream causes "significant environmental harm" or that there are benefits from recycling the waste stream.
 The majority of stakeholders consulted on behalf of the Ministry for the Environment supported priority product designation for all e-waste in the European Union categories except automatic dispensers.
 Support was more marginal for toys, leisure, sports and medical equipment.
 Consultations with the general public in 2019 found that 96% of submitters that stated a position on priority product designation for e-waste supported the measure.

-Despite no mandatory product stewardship, it is possible to be accredited for a voluntary stewardship programme.
-SHARP, RE:MOBILE and Fuji Xerox are among the organisations accredited for the voluntary programme.

 In June 2020, Associate Minister for the Environment Eugenie Sage announced that electronic waste would be one of the six new products to be classified as a priority product.
+This declaration requires a product stewardship scheme to be developed and accredited under the Act as soon as practicable, and enables regulations to be made allowing the sale of priority products only through an accredited scheme.

+From July 2020 to May 2023, TechCollect NZ led a government-supported co-design process to develop scheme framing and design recommendations for a regulated e-product stewardship scheme, with input from a wide range of industry, government and community stakeholders through the Circular E-Stewards Network.
+The recommendations, published in two reports in 2023, proposed a nationally consistent scheme covering all e-product categories defined under the European WEEE Directive, funded by an Advanced Stewardship Fee applied to products placed on the New Zealand market.
+TechCollect NZ has applied for accreditation as the national scheme manager under the Waste Minimisation Act 2008, with an independent assessment complete and ministerial advice pending as of 2026.

+Despite no mandatory product stewardship for e-waste, schemes may apply for voluntary accreditation under the Waste Minimisation Act 2008.
+As of 2025, no e-waste schemes hold government accreditation.
+The Ministry for the Environment's current list of accredited schemes covers other product categories including Cool-Safe, Envirocon, Filter Disposal Services, Glass Packaging Forum, Agrecovery, Interface ReEntry Programme, PaintWise, the Soft Plastic Recycling Scheme, and Tyrewise.